asgersvenning/asgersvenning.github.io/_posts/maze-hilbert-lookahead/2024-17-02-maze-hilbert-lookahead.md

     return adj

 def bfs_path(adj, start, goal):
+    """
-    """Find a path from start to goal in the undirected graph using BFS.""" queue = deque([(start, [start])])
+    Find a path from start to goal in the undirected graph using BFS.
+    """
+    queue = deque([(start, [start])])
     visited = set([start])
     while queue: